 A spy night?
 What’s all that about then?
-Well, one of the young people was off to Hong Kong for a month for a half mission, half holiday and said he wanted a night on James Bond.. confused?
+Well, one of the young people was off to Hong Kong for a month for a half mission, half holiday and said he wanted a youth work night on James Bond before he left.. confused?
 We were.
 And he didn’t turn up.
 He was in London..
 Not having any worries about this, we went ahead with a spy theme night anyway..

 From ‘Stormbreaker’ (rated PG).
 Alex Rider finds himself as a spy for MI6, after his uncle (a secret MI6 agent unknown to Alex) is killed and he finds out his uncle had been secretly training him as a spy.
 It’s boys-own stuff, fun and harmless.

 Chapter 3 (00:17:54) at Liverpool Street Station to 00:23:53 as Alex is about to re-enter the ‘photo booth’ and as Mr Blunt smiles at Alex.